-Denver is surrounded by suburbs like most major metropolitan areas.
+Denver is surrounded by a wide variety of suburbs.
 Some have great schools.
 Some are as picturesque as a cozy ski town in the mountains.
 Some have the mansions and some are family friendly.
 But, how do you know which are Denver’s best suburbs?
-There general summaries below or Click Here for a list of Denver’s Best Neighborhoods & suburbs.

 |Arvada – Blue collar to luxury homes.
 Northwest suburbia, good schools.
 Charming downtown & near Flatirons shopping mall.||Southern Aurora – Affordable, newer homes, top schools, Southlands Mall, easy commute to DIA|

 |Bow Mar – Tiny community & private lakes near Littleton.
 60’s ranches and total redos on huge lots.
 Some new custom homes.||Broomfield – Newer homes, golf courses, near shopping on the road to Boulder.
 Easy commute downtown.|

 |Castle Pines – Gated, Country Clubs in “The Village”.
 Newer, more affordable suburban homes in nearby Castle Pines North.||Castle Rock– Just south of Castle Pines.
 Quaint downtown shops and Outlet Stores.
 Planned subdivisions.|

 |Centennial – Newest, close suburb with great schools.
 Older to near-new homes.
 Easy DTC, downtown, Airport commute.||Cherry Hills Village – Creme de la Creme homes and incomes to match.
 Gates , horses, clubs.
 All over $1m .|

 |Douglas County Rural – Past Castle Rock and Parker.
 Great schools, golf and views galore.
 Some real, working ranches, farms.||Englewood – Older homes in a modest suburb.
 Same zip code for larger homes near Greenwood Village.|